This article contains (Amazon) affiliate links, see my full disclosure at the bottom of the page.

 - there’s no need to wait until your trip to the store

-- the size of a women’s body and breasts can change easily
+- the size of a women’s body and breasts can change easily, maybe that’s why your bra is hurting you

 - by looking up your best bra size you will discover what other bra sizes might fit you too

-- we all have bra sister sizes, meaning bra in different numbers fit the same women.
-Read the full post about bra sister sizing »
+- we all have bra sister sizes, meaning bra in different numbers fit the same women

 - depending on the model and brand you’ll know which sizes you can try

-- using the calculator you’ll see what a slight change in measurement will do.
+- using my calculator you’ll see what a slight change in measurement will do.
 Experiment with this.

 I own differently sized bras and they all fit me just fine.
 Depending on the brand and model of a bra I may sometimes go for another bra size.
 If a brand runs a bit small I might take a larger band.
 To keep the same cup volume I usually go down a cup size to keep the same cup volume.